theMK2k/bigbox3d/README.md

 path|base path to files|`null`|`?path=.%2Fimg%2F` if files are in "img" sub-directory ext|the file extension of the files|`jpg`|`?ext=png` if you have .png files bg|the background color, **IMPORTANT**: always use 6 hex characters!|`999999`|`ffffff` if you want a white background

+## Controls inside the view

+Click and hold the mouse and move it around to rotate the view.

+Use the mouse wheel to zoom in/out.

+Use WASD or cursor keys to move the box around.